 They worked 8 am – 6 pm, micromanaged, had a strict 1-hour lunch policy and the training consisted of a recruitment video from the ’90s.

 Every business culture is different, I’ve recruited for businesses that work 38 hours a week and those that expect people to work 70 hours a week, every week.

 In my experience, regardless of how tough a working culture is, if you are transparent and explain to people what it is actually like to work with your business, and ask them to really think about what that means, you will give yourself the best chance of hiring the right people and getting them to stay.

 In closing, ensuring people work out starts from the first interview.
-By running a systematic interview process and spending time on really explaining to candidates what it is going to be like to work with your business you will give yourself the best chance of hiring the right person, providing feedback once they start will ensure the stay engaged.
+By running a systematic interview process and spending time on really explaining to candidates what it is going to be like to work with your business, you will give yourself the best chance of hiring the right person, providing feedback once they will ensure they stay engaged.